 Purpose: To assure national recognition of the National Association as the nation’s leading advocate for progressive public policies, legislation and investments for recreation and parks; to assure that the BOD, leadership and the general membership are informed relative to national issues that impact or influence public recreation and park systems and services; and to assure conveyance of a consistent NRPA message regarding advocacy on behalf of parks and recreation.
 Desired qualifications are strong personal interest in civic activities, public issues, policy development, and advocacy.
 Number of Members: as needed.
 Committee is comprised of both Directors and non-directors.
 All Board members serve as either member or ex-officio member.

 - Continuing and new board members will be solicited for assignment priorities.

-- The NRPA Chair-elect will appoint chairs and members to the BOD committees prior to the NRPA Annual Conference.
+- The NRPA Chair-elect will appoint chairs and members to the Board of Directors committees prior to the NRPA Annual Conference.